Avocado Toast

 Variations

-Sydney bills' original (lemon, chili flake, sea salt); LA Sqirl's «sorrel pesto» version; NYC Cafe Gitane (one of the early US menus); Bay Area Tartine «smashed avocado on country bread» 2010 menu.
+Sydney bills' original (lemon, chili flake, sea salt); LA Sqirl's «sorrel pesto» version; NYC Cafe Gitane (widely credited as the first commercial US menu, put on by Australian chef Chloe Osborne around 2000); Bay Area Tartine «smashed avocado on country bread» 2010 menu.

 On the Palate